 World Prematurity Day takes place on the 17th November each year.
 It is the focal day for Prematurity Awareness Month, which spans November.

-The theme for World Prematurity Day 2020 is: “Together for babies born too soon – Caring for the future”.
+The theme for World Prematurity Day 2021 is: “Zero Separation Act now!
+Keep parents and babies born too soon together.”

 Why is World Prematurity Day important?